Lakeshore West line: Niagara Region

 Metrolinx is currently planning to expand rail service between Hamilton and Niagara Falls.
 The project includes three new stations, two upgraded stations, and more than 25 kilometres of new track.
 Originally planned for completion in 2023, Metrolinx halted the delivery process for the stations in the Niagara extension in November 2018 when the newly-elected 42nd Parliament of Ontario rescinded its funding for their construction.
 In order to be constructed, the stations would instead be dependent on private financing.

 In 2015, Confederation GO Station (in East Hamilton, near Stoney Creek) was announced with a completion date of 2019.
 Construction on the rail station began in 2022 and opened in 2025.

 In June 2016, Ontario Minister of Transportation Steven Del Duca announced that regular service would be extended to Grimsby, with the Grimsby GO Station expected to open in 2021.
 In 2023, enhanced service was then-expected to begin to the St. Catharines and Niagara Falls Via Rail stations which will be upgraded to support increased GO service.
 Ahead of the 2025 Ontario general election, all major political parties promised to build the Grimsby GO station if elected.
+Construction on the station broke ground in July 2026 with completion now planned for 2027.

 In March 2022, Metrolinx released an initial business case for a proposed Beamsville GO Station within the Town of Lincoln.
 It would be located on the west side of Ontario Street in Beamsville along the rail line.
 Metrolinx expects the proposed station would increase GO Transit ridership by 48,000 trips annually by 2041 including 7,000 to 8,000 tourists annually.
 The proposed station could possibly include customer parking, a pick-up and drop-off area, bicycle parking, and an area for local and regional public transit buses.